-The faculty has a keen interest in taking up funded projects and since its inception one year back, has already availed grants from Vision Group on Science and Technology, Govt. of Karnataka and SERB-early Research, Department of Science and Technology, Govt. of India, amounting to Rs.
-1 crore 54 lakhs.
+The faculty has a keen interest in taking up funded projects and since its inception , has already availed two grants from SERB-Extra Mural , 1 grant from SERB-Core research grant and 2 grants from SERB-early Research, Department of Science and Technology, Govt. of India along with 2 grants from Vision Group on Science and Technology, Govt. of Karnataka , totally amounting to Rs.
+1 crore 94 lakhs..

 Interested students have been encouraged to participate in initial small scale research work in order to train them to handle large projects.

 Dr. Santosh Choudhari has been awarded Core Research Grant of approximately Rs.
 40 lakhs by DST-SERB for the project, Separation of Biobutanol via Scalable Approach of Pervaporation: To be a “Viable Biofuel for Future”.

 The fundamental objective of the project is to develop efficient recovery technique for biobutanol so that biobutanol could be a viable biofuel for future.